Doonesbury by Garry Trudeau for November 04, 2008

 4. Africa2 337

-bilson Premium Member over 15 years ago
+bilson Premium Member about 16 years ago

 Nicely said Radical-Knight.
 A cartoon writer’s intention is obviously for the reader to conclude.
 Hard not to inject our point of view in the process.
 Keep the toons coming GT - it helps us think.